My American Big Tour

 I have developed a deep connection with Central America and South America, engaging with the region on personal, cultural, romantic, and business levels.
 Upon reaching Foz de Iguazu, located at the border between Brazil and Argentina, I felt a transformation into a half-Latino.
 Unfortunately, the strong currencies of both Brazil and Argentina made visiting these countries quite costly, which posed a challenge given my limited financial resources.

-This trip had a significant impact on my life.
+The American Big Tour had a profound influence on my life.
 When I returned to my hometown, I realized I had evolved into a different person.
 My colleagues were just finishing their university education, whereas I had already accumulated numerous memorable experiences.
 I struggled to reconnect with them.
-Fortunately, a job was waiting for me.
+Fortunately, this trip and my Spanish skills opened the door for new job opportunities.

 View my other Big Tours